krishraghuram/contribook/computernetworks/application.rst

 Most Linux distros come with ssh command line client.
 You can test this on terminal by typing "which ssh".
-For windows, you have Putty - but I do not recommend this, as working with SSH keys is a pain on Putty.
+For windows, you have Putty - but I do not recommend this, as working with SSH keys is painful on that.

 For the server, goto some popular cloud provider, be it Digitalocean, GCP, AWS or Azure, and get a Virtual Machine.